Adding spinach to your meals doesn’t have to be a chore.

 Fill your sandwiches and wraps with fresh spinach leaves for an easy and nutritious upgrade.
 Spinach adds a nice crunch and a burst of vitamins to your meal.
 It works well with various fillings, from lean proteins like turkey and chicken to vegetarian options like hummus and avocado.

-Blend into Hummus
+Blend Into Hummus

 Mix fresh spinach into your hummus for a unique and nutritious twist.
 Blend cooked or raw spinach with chickpeas, tahini, lemon juice, and garlic to create a vibrant green hummus.
 This spinach-enhanced dip is perfect for snacking with veggies, spreading on sandwiches, or serving as a party appetizer.

-Mix into Pasta and Rice Dishes
+Mix Into Pasta and Rice Dishes

 Spinach wilts down and mixes well with grains and sauces, making it a versatile addition to pasta and rice dishes.
 Add spinach to your favorite pasta recipes, risottos, or stir-fries.
 The heat from the cooked grains will wilt the spinach, allowing it to blend seamlessly with the other ingredients while adding a nutritional boost.